Rotation Analytics

 This rotation appears compliant on visual inspection.
 Shifts are covered, staffing levels look adequate, and rest days are present throughout.

-Why Manual Review Misses Problems
+What Manual Review Misses

 Insufficient hours between shifts that fall just below the collective agreement threshold